w3c/wcag-act-rules/content/rules/8fc3b6/proposed.md

 #### Inapplicable Example 2

-<a class="example-link" title="Inapplicable Example 2" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/8fc3b6/52ac3fd2be278ede2bb32987a32673c6d5ee5edb.html">Open in a new tab</a>
+<a class="example-link" title="Inapplicable Example 2" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/8fc3b6/52ac3fd2be278ede2bb32987a32673c6d5ee5edb.html">Open in a new tab</a>

 This `object` element is not [included in the accessibility tree][] due to `visibility:hidden`.